artsy/eigen/docs/developing_a_feature.md

 ## Adding a Lab Option

 Let's say you want to add a new feature, called "Marketing Banners".
 We'll add a new lab option called `ARShowMarketingBanner` (this naming is a convention we borrow from Objective-C).
-You can access the lab options in typescript using `useEmissionOption('ARShowMarketingBanner')`.
+You can access the lab options in typescript using `useFeatureFlag('ARShowMarketingBanner')`.

 But where are these options set?
 There are two places and you need to do them both.